Nimzyow/ansible-infra-project/README.md

 # Pre requisite

-Make sure you have ansible installed
+Make sure you have installed:
+1 - Ansible
+2 - Vagrant

+Also prepare for your laptop to sound like it's about to take off...especially if you're on an intel macbook pro

 # Start